drrobotk/drrobotk.github.io/cv.md

 **January 2019 - Present**
 -   Advice to clients on the application of mathematics, software and technology, such as statistical analysis, machine learning or IoT devices.
 -   Researching new methods and technology for innovative applications.
+-   Provided training and tutoring in mathematics, software and technology.
 -   Consulting on web development and writing custom code in Python, PHP, Javascript, MySQL etc.

 **Electronics Repair Technician** - Self-employed